ivobeerens-nl/blog/content/blog/2015/10/enable-touch-id-authentication-in-vmware-horizon/index.md

 tags:
   - "VMware-horizon-view"
 author: Ivo Beerens
+url: /2015/10/05/enable-touch-id-authentication-in-vmware-horizon/
 ---

+In Horizon 6.2 it is possible to authenticate with Apples Touch ID.
+Touch ID is not enabled by default and has the following minimal requirements:
 - iPhone 5S, 6, and 6 Plus
 - iPad Air 2 and iPad mini 3
 - IOS 8